 All directors are expected to attend all meetings of the Board and of the Board committees on which they serve, as well as the annual meeting of stockholders.
-The Board met eight times during 2014.
-In 2014, each director attended more than 75% of the aggregate of all meetings of the Board and the committees of which he was a member.
-All directors attended the 2014 annual meeting of stockholders.
+The Board met six times during 2015.
+In 2015, each director attended 100% of the aggregate of all meetings of the Board and the committees of which he was a member.
+All directors attended the 2015 annual meeting of stockholders.